taiyuuki/wepub/README.md

 * Compatible with both browser and node.
   * In node, build EPUB with [archiver](https://github.com/archiverjs/node-archiver).
   * In browser, build EPUB with [JSZip](https://github.com/Stuk/jszip).
+* Adding customization files (such as font).
 * Api has been transformed to be more flexible (At least for me).
 * Using typescript.

 The following is the same as [Nodepub](https://github.com/kcartlidge/nodepub):

 - Files pass the [IDPF online validator](http://validator.idpf.org/)
-- Files meet Sigil's preflight checks
+- Files meet Sigil"s preflight checks
 - Files open fine in iBooks, Adobe Digital Editions, and Calibre
 - Files open fine with the Kobo H20 ereader
 - Files are fine as *KindleGen* input